Bestelltes Bild

 Technik

-Latticework carved into a rectangular stucco panel and inlaid with colourless and coloured glass.
+Latticework inlaid with colourless and coloured glass.
 The pieces of glass are fixed on the back of the lattice in a 1–1.5mm-thick plaster layer.
 The stucco layer fixing the pieces of glass to the back of the panel has been dressed with a serrated tool, possibly to remove excess plaster.

 The majority of the plaster panels of stucco and glass windows examined in the project were produced by pouring plaster into a wooden frame with a hollow profile.
 The c.30mm-thick panel of this window was most likely not produced in its present frame, but has been fitted into the frame with plaster and probably been fixed with nails.
 The stucco panel is however not firmly attached to the frame – there is some play between the frame and the stucco panel.
 The panel is set back about 9mm from the edge of the frame on the back and about 7mm on the front.

-The design of the latticework has been carved out of the stucco panel with a sharp, knife-like tool following a template incised in the surface of the panel.
-There are traces of the preparatory drawing, including incisions in the plaster and lines drawn in pencil and sanguine.
-The design is worked out in relief and has three levels: The first level (level 0) is composed of the arch and frame.
+The design has three levels: The first level (level 0) is composed of the arch and frame.
 The second level (level –1) is composed of the flowers in a vase motif; it lies 4mm below level 0.
 The third level (level –2) lies c.8mm below level 0; it consists of the background of irregularly formed openings, which are much unlike the perforated backgrounds common in Islamic stucco and glass windows.
-The latticework has been worked in such a way that the incident light is directed slightly downwards into the room.
+The design has been conceived in such a way that the incident light is directed slightly downwards into the room.

-Some of the colourless and coloured pieces of glass show small, elongated bubbles suggesting that the sheet glass was mouth-blown.
+Some of the colourless and coloured pieces of glass show small, elongated and parallel bubbles suggesting that the sheet glass was mouth-blown, probably using the broad-sheet method.
 The colourless glass has an average thickness of c.2mm, the coloured glass of 1–3mm.
 The pieces of glass are cut according to the design of the latticework.
-Scratch marks along the edges of some of the pieces of glass suggest that a diamond cutter was used to cut the glass.
+Scratch marks along the edges of some of the pieces of glass suggest that a glass cutter was used to cut the glass.

 Entstehungsgeschichte